grig23/primetime.en/help/AccountIQ/get-started.md

 ## Steps to onboard {#steps-to-onboard}

-1. Contact **Adobe** (or **Adobe Support**) to get your organization registered in **Adobe Experience Cloud** <!--Presently Adobe Marketing Cloud--> organizations.
+1. To get your organization registered in **Adobe Experience Cloud** organizations contact **Adobe** by sending an email at tve-support@adobe.com.

-1. Assign organization users to **Primetime Account IQ** profile on [Adobe Admin Console](https://adminconsole.adobe.com/).
+1. Assign organization users to **TVE Dashboard Read-Write** or **TVE Dashboard Read Only** profiles in [Adobe Admin Console](https://adminconsole.adobe.com/).

-   The Admin users in your organization can create users and grant them access to the Account IQ Dashboard and Reports.
-To assign organization users access to Account IQ, organization Admins need to:
+   The Admin users in your organization can create users and grant them access to Account IQ Dashboard and Reports.
+To grant organization users access to Account IQ, organization Admins need to:

     1. Log in to [Adobe Admin Console](https://adminconsole.adobe.com/).